 For job seekers in the state or those wishing to move to Kansas have plenty of options to find high paying roles.
-Those interested in learning more about the state’s robust job opportunities should take a look at this list of the highest paying jobs in Kansas.
+Those interested in learning more about the state’s robust job opportunities should take a look at this list of the highest paying jobs in Kansas city.

-Some of the high paying jobs in Kansas require a graduate or even postgraduate degree while some requires computer/management skills, but that’s not true of every position.
+Some of the high paying jobs in Kansas city require a graduate or even postgraduate degree while some requires computer/management skills, but that’s not true of every position.
 Even within job categories, there can be substantial pay differences between corporate, academic and government roles.
-Here’s the complete list of the highest paying jobs in Kansas:
+Here’s the complete list of the highest paying jobs in Kansas city:

 |Obstetricians and Gynecologists||$302,270|